Diocese of Lansing: 1700 to 1937

-1937 to present
+1937 to 1965

 Pope Pius XI created the Diocese of Lansing May 22, 1937, removing its territory from the Archdiocese of Detroit.
 He named Auxiliary Bishop Joseph H. Albers of the Archdiocese of Cincinnati as the first bishop of Lansing that same year.

-In January 1938, the rectory of St. Mary Cathedral caught fire.
+In 1938, the rectory of St. Mary Cathedral caught fire.
 Albers, still suffering from lungs weakened from poison gas in World War I, collapsed at the scene and had to be rescued by firefighters.
 In 1940, Albers moved into Meadowvue in Eaton Rapids, Michigan, his episcopal residence.

 During Albers's episcopacy, the diocese built 38 parishes, 42 elementary schools and two high schools.
 This earned Albers the appellation "The Builder".
 Albers enjoyed a special devotion to St. Joseph; one of the new parishes was named for him.
-On August 1, 1954, the diocesan newsletter Catholic Weekly, Lansing began publication.
+In 1954, the diocesan newsletter Catholic Weekly, Lansing began publication.
 Albers was instrumental in its startup.
-Albers retired in 1964.
+Pope Paul VI named Auxiliary Bishop Alexander M. Zaleski of the Diocese of Pittsburgh as coadjutor bishop in Lansing in 1964 to assist Albers.

+1965 to 2010

+When Albers died in 1965, Zaleski automatically succeeded him as Bishop of Lansing.
+Zaleski died in 1975.
+The next Bishop of Lansing was Bishop Kenneth Joseph Povish of the Diocese of Crookston, appointed by Pope Saint Paul VI in 1970.

-In July 1971, Pope Paul VI separated territory from the Lansing Diocese and territory from the Diocese of Grand Rapids to form the new Diocese of Kalamazoo.
-On August 13, 2017 Bishop Boyea consecrated the diocese to the Immaculate Heart of Mary.
+In July 1971, Pope Saint Paul VI separated territory from the Diocese to form the new Diocese of Kalamazoo.

+After 20 years of service in Lansing, Povish retired in 1995 due to poor health.
+Monsignor Carl Mengeling from the Diocese of Gary was appointed Bishop of Lansing that same year by Pope Saint John Paul II.
+During his tenure, Mengeling opened several parochial schools and churches.
+He also involved himself with the activities of Hispanic, Vietnamese, and African-American Catholics in the Diocese.
+Mengeling retired in 2008.

+Pope Benedict XVI in 2008 appointed Auxiliary Bishop Earl Boyea of the Archdiocese of Detroit as the next and present Bishop of Lansing.